huynhtastic/ProfileBare/README.md

 	App --> PrescriptionScreen
 ```

-## Profile Feature
+## Prescription Feature

-The profile feature consists of a `ProfileScreen` that:
+The Prescription feature consists of a new `PrescriptionScreen` that:

-- Shows a user's first name and last name
+- Shows how many active prescriptions a user has
-- Shows a user's date of birth
+- Lists out the names of the prescriptions
-- Shows a button that allows a user to go to the Prescription Screen
+- Shows button that allows a user to return back to their profile

-In `src/profile`, there is 1 passing test and 4 other failing tests.
+In `src/prescription`, there is 1 passing test and 3 other failing tests.

 Our job will be to complete the tests and build the code to ensure they’re passing.